-Originally intending to feature a white student at an “all-black” institution (hence the show’s title), the producers ultimately decided to focus on an African American student, with a white friend.
+Originally intending to feature a white student at an “all-black” institution (hence the show’s title), the producers ultimately decided to focus on the concept of an African American student, with a white friend.

-The first and second season casts introduced us to characters such as:
+The first and second seasons introduced us to characters such as:

 - Denise Huxtable (Lisa Bonet) – Cosby family college student, struggling to find direction in her academic and personal life.
 She eventually drops out after her sophomore year (appearing in only the first season).